 - 1973 recession in the UK – following Barber boom of 1972.
 (Though 1973 recession was also caused by oil price shock)

 - 1990-92 recession – following Lawson boom of the late 1980s.
 In the late 1980s, UK growth increased to over 5% (annual), causing inflation to rise to double figures.
-In response, interest rates were increased, house prices fell, and consumer confidence collapsed, leading to the recession of 1991-92.
+In response to the inflationary growth, interest rates were increased.
+But, higher interest rates caused a fall in disposable income, a fall in house prices fell, and a decline in consumer confidence.
+This lead to the recession of 1991-92.

 Features of boom and bust recessions